syl20bnr/spacemacs-elpa-mirror/stable-melpa/russian-holidays-readme.txt

+The list of official Russian holidays and commemorative days that are day offs.
+With regional holidays included.

 Installation:

-To use `russian-holidays-holidays' exclusively for the calendar
+To use `russian-holidays' exclusively for the calendar

  (setq calendar-holidays russian-holidays)

-To use 'russian-holidays-holidays' additionally to other calenders
+To use 'russian-holidays' additionally to other calenders

  (setq calendar-holidays (append calendar-holidays russian-holidays))